ABRG-Models/Stalefish/README.md

 ##### libpopt

-Stalefish also uses libpopt in the sfview tool, so build libpopt-1.18:
+Stalefish also uses libpopt in the sfview tool, so build libpopt-1.18 (you'll need to find and unpack a tarball of the source: libpopt-1.18.tar.gz):
 ```
 CPPFLAGS="-mmacosx-version-min=10.14" LDFLAGS="-mmacosx-version-min=10.14" ./configure --prefix=/usr/local
 make